knightofknee/BeKin8/bekin8/README.md

 needs improvement -- * sexy bottom buttons for friends create post go to feed stuff

-done------* friend group invites
+----done------* friend group invites

-done-------2- make top of home take up more space lower done---------center friends at top
+---done-------2- make top of home take up more space lower
+----done---------center friends at top

 ---------center stuff in general?

-^comments on posts- just the same as the beacon chat
+------------done^comments on posts- just the same as the beacon chat

 ^^friends page gets update with notification control and eventually profile links. posts can have profile links too

-****  answer the call of the beacon instead of making your own. intensify the flame, make it grow
+--basic form in-****  answer the call of the beacon instead of making your own. intensify the flame, make it grow

+^^^^^ cool looking fire and logs

+^^ profiles let you edit your own posts

+notis then profis

+^filter feed by friend group